gettalong/hexapdf/man/man1/hexapdf.1.md

 Image info and extraction: The first command lists the images of the `input.pdf`, the second one then extracts the images into the subdirectory `images` with the prefix `image`.

+### image2pdf

+`hexapdf image2pdf output.pdf image1.jpg image2.pdf image3.png`

+Create a PDF file `output.pdf` containing three pages with one image per page and the image fitted to the page.

 ### info